Carol Stillman PT, MS

 Owner, Physical Therapist

 Carol founded Sutton Place Physical Therapy in 1998.
 Carol earned a bachelor of Science degree in physical therapy from Ithaca College and a Master of Science degree from the University of Southern California.
 She has served as director of physical therapy at Doctors Memorial and Charter Peachford Hospitals in Atlanta.
-Carol has continued education in spine, pediatrics, geriatrics, sports medicine and breast cancer rehabilitation.
+Carol has continued education in spine, pediatrics, geriatrics, sports medicine, woman's pelvic health and breast cancer rehabilitation.
 She has been a speaker for the American Physical Therapy Association (APTA), the American Hospital Association, the New York Road Runner’s Club, Excelsior Health Club, The Arthritis Foundation and New York University.
 She has also been interviewed on SIRIUS radio for “Dr. Health” discussing Fall Prevention and Osteoporosis.

 In 2011, Carol was certified by The Hospital for Special Surgery (HSS) as an advanced hip clinician.
 She is now one of the few Physical Therapists in midtown Manhattan who has this certification and training to assure the best practice in the rehabilitation of hip pathology and post-operative hip patients.

 Currently, Carol is a member of the American Physical Therapy Association (APTA) and the American College of Sports Medicine (ACSM).
 She has expertise in pre and post-operative orthopedics, foot and ankle injuries, osteoporosis, fall prevention and breast cancer rehabilitation.
 Carol enjoys skiing, pilates, reading and travel in her spare time.
 Email Carol at Carol@suttonplacept.net

 Ben Musselman, PT, DPT